 When Nelson and I married a few years ago, we deliberately began working on projects where we could work as a team.
 Nelson was a long-time general contractor in Springfield, primarily doing commercial buildings.
 He built a few projects and I was able to keep the books and pitch in where needed.
 Additionally, Nelson has farmed for many years with his brother on their farm in Golden City.

 One of our projects together was the renovation and expansion of our home near Fair Grove.
 Nelson had rented out the little, worn-out ranch house with a barn on six acres for many years.
 I thought the property was beautiful, so I anxious to make it our home.
 After we renovated the house, next came the barn.
-We now have great event space—even having my daughter’s wedding reception in and around the barn.
+We now have great porch on the barn, just perfect for the Sunflower Festival.

 In 2014, we began growing sunflowers, selling them at Bootheel Produce farm stands around Springfield.
-I have been anxious to ramp up our farming in anticipation of retiring from Drury University, where I have been an accounting professor for 22 years.
-This year is the inaugural year of the Sunflower Festival, representing another step toward our post-retirement plans.
+I have been anxious to ramp up our farming in anticipation of retiring from Drury University, where I have been an accounting professor for 24 years.
+2017 was the inaugural year of the Sunflower Festival, representing another step toward our post-retirement plans.

 Nelson and I love all things outdoors—fishing, hiking, gardening, farming, skiing, boating, hunting (that would be Nelson) and cooking and dining al fresco with family and friends.